Harlow Museum and Walled Gardens

 Lectures and talks, research and reference library

-Family friendly, with teas and coffees and a great atmosphere
+Family friendly, beautifully maintained Walled Gardens, Teas and coffees and a charming shop

-For children, there is always something to do: our Time Detectives workshops on Saturdays are great fun and our new yh group offers special opportunities to explore history for the next generation of archeologists and researchers!
+For children, there is always something to do at Harlow Museum: our Time Detectives workshops on Saturdays are great fun and our new yh group offers special opportunities to explore history for the next generation of archeologists and researchers!
+We have a number of child-friendly Trails to help the family explore and enjoy…

 Where can I find out more?